ADFC-Hamburg/hamburg-unfalldaten/README.md

 cd api
 vendor/bin/doctrine orm:schema-tool:create
 ```
-* Configure Apache to use the adfchh-map as a base directory
+* Configure Apache to use the adfchh-map/dist as a base directory

 ### Update
 ``` bash